 I was born and raised in the Appalachian mountains of East Tennessee.

-In 2016, I graduated from Union Theological Seminary in the City of New York with an M.Div and was ordained into a validated ministry as a Founding Worship Leader of Neighborhood Esperanza, a 1001 Worshipping Community of the PC(USA), and as Executive Director and Minister of the Urban Outreach Center at Jan Hus Presbyterian Church and Neighborhood House on the Upper East Side of Manhattan.
+In 2016, I graduated from Union Theological Seminary in the City of New York with an M.Div and was ordained into a validated ministry as a Founding Worship Leader of Neighborhood Esperanza, a 1001 Worshipping Community of the PC(USA), and as Executive Director and Minister of the Urban Outreach Center at Jan Hus Presbyterian Church on the Upper East Side of Manhattan.

 I am passionate about relational practices of pastoral care, as well as preaching and teaching a Reformed theological lens on the Bible and our world, bringing together diverse groups of folks in meaningful community as a vehicle to work with God toward a vision of justice for all people and to transform lives in the love of Jesus Christ.

-When I’m not doing churchy things, I like hanging out with the love of my life, Mary, exploring mountains, Tennessee Volunteers football, jazz guitar, trying to be a runner, tacos, slowly catching up on issues of the New Yorker, even more slowly reading my way through all of Karl Barth’s Church Dogmatics, an occasional bourbon, and planning the next time I can take a nap.
+When I’m not doing churchy things, I love hanging out with my fiancé, Mary, exploring mountains, Tennessee Volunteers football, jazz guitar, trying to be a runner, tacos, slowly catching up on issues of the New Yorker, even more slowly reading my way through all of Karl Barth’s Church Dogmatics, an occasional bourbon, and scheduling the next time I can take a nap.

 You can pretty much always find me on Twitter @JordanTarwater.